 Cream and Amber, a bookstore in Hopkins, Minnesota, offers discounts to Luther alumni purchasing books for the Virtual Alumni Book Clubs.
 The store is owned by Luther alumnae Kacey Hruby Wyttenhove '11, and Katie Terhune '11.

-More book groups and new titles will be available later this summer.
+More book club groups and new titles will be available later this summer and fall.